EtchJetty/BinkFixTutorial/readme.md

 # Using Bink 2 (Bink2ForUnreal) For Lagless Video Imports in Hades (FULL TUTORIAL)

+Support and future updates courtesy of the [Hades Modding Discord](https://discordapp.com/invite/KuMbyrN).
+Discovery by me ! !!!! ! !
+(And discord user red.)

 *(If you already know how to prepare a file to be targeted by Bink, you can [skip ahead to the Bink Settings.](#bink-settings))*

 `.bik` files are a kind of highly compressed video file commonly used in game development.
 Hades, for example, uses pre-rendered `.bik` files to animate its 3D.